Shown below are the events that take place on the Caribbean island of Barbados on an annual basis.

 September is also the beginning of the National Independence Festival of Creative Arts (NIFCA), another local festival celebrating the fine arts.

-For three months, various local artists compete in drama, music, dance, photography, fine art, sculpture, pottery, craft, and painting as their talent is displayed at various venues islandwide.
+Local artists compete in drama, music, dance, photography, fine art, sculpture, pottery, craft, and painting for three months as their talent is displayed at various venues islandwide.
 The finalists in each category are showcased in one central place throughout November.

 October